JuliaSuis/TwitDjango/Readme.txt

 Python 2.7 (Possible to run in Python3, just add some changes.
 Notices can be found in the code files.)

+▫ Database driven Django application that collects data from Twitter analyzes it and provides a graphical representation of the results
+▫ Technologies: Sentiment analysis, Naive Bayes classifier, Data mining ▫ Tools: Python, Pandas, Django, jQuery, Ajax

 Virttualenv (myvenv)

 Packages: